micseydel/tinker-starter-vault/README.md

+2025-02-28 UPDATE !!!
+I'm making big changes right now, this vault isn't stable against the codebase.
+Hopefully it will be soon, with a stable branch for future reference, but feel free to reach out.

 FYI - This is a "vault" intended to be viewed with [Obsidian](https://obsidian.md/) and manipulated with [this code repo](https://github.com/micseydel/tinker-casting).
 If you're viewing this [on Github](https://github.com/micseydel/tinker-starter-vault), you should download *both repos and and Obsidian* if you want to try it yourself.
 Obsidian isn't strictly required (and **isn't FOSS**) but it's how I interact with the folder of Markdown notes and is assumed everywhere but this paragraph.

 > [!caution] FYI